purmirl/InformationSecurity/README.md

-# data_science_lab
+# Information Security
-This is the data science lab of Purmirl.
+This is the Information Security Study Repository of Purmirl.